 A dedicated digital media lab for curricular and co-curricular activities

 Assistive technology accommodations supported by resource and technology integration teachers

 Learning Forum space bringing together the library with technology and learning strategy support

-As part of our commitment to environmental sustainability, TFS encourages carpooling.
+As well as part of our commitment to environmental sustainability, TFS encourages carpooling.
 The school offers a web-based service to assist parents to coordinate car pools to and from both campuses.
 This secure, third-party system provides matches between TFS families with similar travel requirements.